cbnuLeehyunwoo/cbnuLeehyunwoo/README.md

 I'm a computer science undergrad at **Chungbuk National University** in South Korea 🇰🇷
 Currently exploring the worlds of **Backend Development**, **Artificial Intelligence**, and **Algorithms**.

-- 🧠 I enjoy solving problems and learning how things work.
+- 🔍 I’m passionate about problem-solving and understanding the inner workings of systems.
-- 🎯 Goals: Build side projects, contribute to open source, and find my passion in tech.
+- 🎯 Goals: Build meaningful side projects, contribute to open-source communities, and find my true passion in tech.
 - 🌱 Always learning, always curious.

 ---